dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 ## Configuration
 ### Using defaults
-If you plan to implement the middleware with default GZip compression and for default MIME types (listed below), you can add the middleware to your service collection and processing pipeline.
+If you plan to implement the middleware with default GZip compression and for default MIME types (listed below in the [MIME types section](#mime-types)), you can add the middleware to your service collection and processing pipeline.
 No additional configuration is required.

 [!code-csharp[Main](response-compression/sample/DefaultsSample/Startup.cs?name=snippet1&highlight=3,8)]